 Some people are too conscious about their physical health, so they keep on complaining about physical symptoms having no medical cause.
 When a person talks a lot about body symptoms with no diagnosable symptoms, they frustrate others.
 This can badly affect relationships.

 People who have road rage are a clear indication that they are showing neurotic behavior.
 People make mistakes during driving, and it happens.
 Some may have broken cars or experience too much stress on the road and stop driving, but others keep on driving and get well.
 Showing anger at little mistakes means a person is showing neurotic behavior.

 Guilty over minor things

 It is one of the most common Neurotic Behavior examples.
 People suffering from neurotic behavior may seem guilty all the time, especially about things that were not in their control.
+This is an extremely common neurotic behaviour example.
 They will also seem guilty when something they have done is very minor, and no one bothered about it.
 Because of this guilt, they may also avoid talking to you or making eye contact.
 Honestly, it is unnecessary, but you can expect anything from a neurotic person.